WebAssembly/interface-types/proposals/interface-types/working-notes/scenarios/unicode_count.md

    WebAssembly module.
 1. Since we want to avoid a memory leak, we want to arrange for the allocated memory to be freed.
-We arrange for this to occur at the end of the adapter function by using an `own` instruction block -- which when the memory can no longet be access invokes its sub-block -- which releases the allocated memory block.
+We arrange for this to occur at the end of the adapter function by using an `own` instruction block -- which, when the memory can no longer be accessed, invokes its sub-block -- which releases the allocated memory block.
 1. The call to `"ex:malloc"` (and the related call to `"ex:free"`) is using an instruction to _call the exported_ function `"ex:malloc"`.
 This is similar to a normal call to a local function -- except that, since the adapter lives